 - Unit rules

-- Advisable prior study:
+- Advisable prior study

-- ENSC3011 Resource Extraction Technologies
+- ENSC3011 Fundamentals of Mining Engineering (formerly Resource Extraction Technologies)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.